 – identify new therapeutic targets for MDR tumours

-3) we aim to produce new therapeutic tools against MDR tumours.
+3) production of new therapeutic tools against MDR tumours.
 The identification of new

-4) we aim to identify compounds that, besides being tailored to MDR tumours, also possess
+4) identification of compounds that, besides being tailored to MDR tumours, also possess

 satisfactory pharmacokinetic and toxicological features, as identified by ADMET processes

-5) we aim to build the first platform for the personalized treatment of MDR solid tumours
+5) maintaining the first platform for the personalized treatment of MDR solid tumours

 Around 6,400 papers on chemoresistance have been published over the last 10 years.
 However, only 63 clinical trials on those topics have been registered over the same timeframe, and these have reported mixed results.
 This indicates that the diagnostic and therapeutic approach for MDR tumours still need improvement.
 This goal can only be achieved by combining the skills and competences within a multidisciplinary network.
 Indeed, the identification of biomarkers and the development of natural and synthetic compounds, with the relevant information on efficacy and safety being freely available, is best done via collaboration between experts in specific area who cooperate to pool results and expertise, as is facilitated by this COST Action.

-The frequent and close communication required in a COST Action represents an excellent way to tackle the challenge, as it provides coordinated access to resources and knowledge that will catalyse the identification of novel targets for therapeutic intervention against MDR tumours.
-Exposure to this breadth of information and expert discussion on a regular basis will enable European early-stage researchers (ESRs), in particular, to grow scientifically, to be trained by experts in the field, and to start innovative interdisciplinary collaborations.
+The ongoing frequent and close communication in the framework of the research network, created in the course of the COST Action and the COST Innovators Grant is an excellent way to tackle the aforementioned challenges, as it provides coordinated access to resources and knowledge that catalyses the identification of novel targets for therapeutic intervention against MDR tumours.
+Exposure to this breadth of information and expert discussion on a regular basis enables European early-stage researchers (ESRs), in particular, to grow scientifically, to be trained by experts in the field, and to start innovative interdisciplinary collaborations.
+This need is being addressed with the creation of PANDORA COST Innovators Grant.